top of page

 Beyond changing thoughts directly, behavioral experiments provide athletes with concrete evidence that challenges their limiting assumptions.
 This technique follows a scientific method approach:

-In compete mental performance training, these experiments might involve an athlete who believes they'll "choke under pressure" deliberately putting themselves in gradually escalating pressure situations while implementing new coping strategies.
+In compete mental performance training, these experiments might involve an athlete believing they'll "choke under pressure" deliberately putting themselves in gradually escalating pressure situations while implementing new coping strategies.
 The empirical evidence gathered often contradicts their catastrophic predictions, providing powerful material for cognitive restructuring.

 Daily Thought Diaries in Mental Performance Coach Training